rorhug/tcal/README.md

 ## Source code overview

+The app was written in [Ruby on Rails](https://rubyonrails.org/).

-Ruby on Rails projects include a lot of boilerplate files.
+Rails projects include a lot of boilerplate files.
 Here's a list of the _"interesting"_ stuff:

 - Scrape and Sync
-  - [TimetableScraper](app/lib/my_tcd/timetable_scraper.rb) - The spaghetti monster delivering the core functionality! (either blame me OR the obscurity of the mytcd authentication and template rendering...)
+  - [TimetableScraper](app/lib/my_tcd/timetable_scraper.rb) - The spaghetti monster delivering the core functionality! (either blame me OR the obscurity of the mytcd authentication and template rendering...).
+This file logs in on behalf of a student and extracts timetable information.
   - [GoogleCalendarSync](app/lib/google_calendar_sync.rb) A far more pleasant class. `sync_events!` takes in a list of gcal events objects.
 It creates/updates/deletes them using a simple matching procedure on non-primary "Tcal" calendar which it creates pre-sync if not present.
   - [TcdStaffScrape](app/lib/tcd_staff_scrape.rb) Downloads the public directory of staff emails so to give an error notice when signing up.
-Probably was a bit unnecessary.
+Probably a bit overkill.

 - Models/Database
   - [User](app/models/user.rb) Represents a student user of the service.
 Includes methods for authentication, less trivial state checking and everyone's favourite: `do_the_feckin_thing!` (runs scraper => syncs calendar).
   - [SyncAttempt](app/models/sync_attempt.rb) A single scrape event containing the start/end time, number of events changed, error string.
   - [QueJob](app/models/que_job.rb) Adding methods to query the current job queue, extending the functionality of the [Que](https://github.com/chanks/que) gem.
   - [structure.sql](db/structure.sql) Automatically generated file containing the queries/statements to recreate the Postgres setup.
 Had to switch to the sql file over the usual `schema.rb` to support Que's usage of advanced Postgres features.
 This may seem complicated but proved far more manageable than running a separate queue store (e.g. redis).

 If you're interested in how the UI, "setup wizard" etc. worked, check out